dgobi/Code-Wars/readme.md

 **Introduction**

 My personal solutions for practice Code Wars katas along with my observations and notes.
-These are used to practice and improve my coding abilities in various languages with a specific focus on JS and Rust.
+These are used to practice and improve my coding abilities in various languages with a specific focus on JavaScript.

 **Disclaimer**
 <ul>